Qubit-compatible substrates with superconducting through-silicon vias: Quality factor measurements

 \section{Quality factor measurements}

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){grigo2.pdf} {Quality factor measurements for via stitched TSV chips: (a) Measured internal quality factors $Q_{i}$ at 10 mK as a function of photon number $n_{ph}$ circulating in resonator for resonators with sparse stitch TSVs (circles), dense stitch TSVs (squares), and planar reference resonators with the same Ta-based electrode layer (red).
-For clarity, data are shown for only two resonators with frequency between 4 GHz and 5.5 GHz for each device type. (b,c,d) Histogram of measured internal quality factors at low photon numbers for all measured resonators of the types shown in panel (a). }
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){fig2.pdf} {Quality factor measurements for via-stitched TSV chips: (a) Measured internal quality factors $Q_{i}$ at 10 mK as a function of photon number $n_{ph}$ circulating in the resonator for resonators with sparse stitch TSVs (black circles), dense stitch TSVs (green squares), planar reference resonators with the same Ta-based electrode layer (diamonds), and planar reference resonators with a Nb electrode layer (triangles).
+For clarity, data are shown for only two resonators with frequency between 4 GHz and 5.5 GHz for each device type. (b,c,d,e) Histogram of measured internal quality factors at low photon numbers for all measured resonators of the types shown in panel (a). }

-Figure \ref{fig:2}(a) shows that the best resonator chips with sparse TSVs stitching the front and back ground planes perform as well as the best planar reference samples with the same tantalum-based electrode layer.
-Furthermore, the resonator performance is similar to other reported results for silicon substrates, and suggests that transmon-type qubits patterned on the same electrode layer could achieve state-of-the-art coherence.
-This is the main result reported in this article as it demonstrates that none of the processing steps required to form the TSVs is fundamentally detrimental to coherence.
-Even though the TSVs are not strongly coupled to the most sensitive long-coherence elements on the chip, via stiching of the ground planes compatible with high-coherence qubits is an important advancement in itself, as it allows physically larger quantum processor chips.
+Figure \ref{fig:2}(a) shows that the best resonator chips with sparse TSVs stitching the front and back ground planes reach internal quality factors exceeding $10^6$ at single-photon powers circulating in the resonator.
+The mean photon number in the resonator is nearly linearly proportional to the input probe power.
+In panel (a), we show the power dependence for a few exemplary resonators, and panels (b,c) show the low-power $Q_{i}$ for all resonators on the measured chips.
+Details of the measurement setup, samples and data analysis are given in Appendices \ref{app:designs-samples} and \ref{app:measurements-analysis}.
+The resonators with sparse stitch vias perform approximately identically to planar reference resonators fabricated on either the same tantalum-based electrode layer [Fig. \ref{fig:2}(d)] or niobium [Fig. \ref{fig:2}(e)].
+Furthermore, the resonator performance is similar to other reported results for silicon substrates \cite{dunsworth_characterization_2017,nersisyan_manufacturing_2019,mcrae_materials_2020,earnest_substrate_2018,burnett_noise_2018}, and suggests that transmon-type qubits patterned on the same electrode layer can achieve state-of-the-art coherence.
+This is the main result reported in this article as it demonstrates that none of the processing steps required to form the TSVs is fundamentally detrimental to the coherence.
+Even though the TSVs are not strongly coupled to the most sensitive long-coherence elements on the chip, the fact that via stiching of the ground planes can be compatible with high-coherence qubits is an important advancement in itself, as it allows physically larger quantum processor chips.